-- we consider that the directors' of the Company and the Group use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is appropriate; and - we have not identified, and concur with the directors' of the Company and the Group assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for the going concern period.
+- we consider that the Directors' of the Entities use of the going concern basis of accounting in the preparation of the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report for their respective entity and the Group is appropriate; and - we have not identified, and concur with the Directors' of the Entities assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Entities' or the Group's ability to continue as a going concern for the going concern period.

-However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that the Company or Group will continue in operation.
+However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that the Entities or the Group will continue in operation.